-If we can assist you in any way, please contact any Archer attorney with whom you are familiar, or Robert T. Egan.
-Esquire at regan@archerlaw.com or 856-354-3079, Josiah Contarino, Esquire at jcontarino@archerlaw.com or 201-498-8541, or Daniel J. DeFiglio, Esquire at ddefiglio@archerlaw.com or 856-616-2611.
+If we can assist you in any way, please contact any Archer attorney with whom you are familiar, or Robert T. Egan, Esquire at regan@archerlaw.com or 856-354-3079 or Daniel J. DeFiglio, Esquire at ddefiglio@archerlaw.com or 856-616-2611.

 DISCLAIMER: This client advisory is for general information purposes only.
-It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
-Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.
+It does not constitute legal advice, and may not be used and relied upon as a substitute for legal advice regarding a specific legal issue or problem.
+Advice should be obtained from a qualified attorney licensed to practice in the jurisdiction where that advice is sought.